PoorBillionaire/USN-Journal-Parser/README.md

 ```

 ####--filename
-Sometimes during a more targeted investigation, an Analyst is simply looking for additional supporting evidence to confirm what is believed and does not want to eyeball the entire journal for this evidence.
+Sometimes during a more targeted investigation, an Analyst is simply looking for additional supporting evidence to confirm what is believed or pile on to what is already known - and does not want to eyeball the entire journal for this evidence.
 By using the 'filename' command-line flag, an Analyst can return only USN records which contain the given string in its 'filename' attribute:

 ```
 dev@computer:~$ python usn.py usnJRNL --filename jernuhl